Fjakob/high-frequency-cloud-robotics/README.md

 1. the robot side
 2. the cloud side

 Make sure to clone the respective branch on one PC connected to the robot and one PC running the cloud.
 Both PC has to be located in the same network.
 For communication, a [UDP socket](./include/udp_utils.cpp) is implemented.
-This branch runs the **robot** side, and is only compatible with [Franka Robotics](https://franka.de/) robots.
+This branch runs the **robot** side, and is only compatible with [Franka Robotics](https://franka.de/) robots that have the Franka Control Interface (FCI) feature installed.

 ## Run the Code